Sweeney Ranch, Wyoming: Demographics

 The median income for a household in the CDP was $31,250, and the median income for a family was $0.
 Males had a median income of $31,250 versus $0 for females.
 The per capita income for the CDP was $31,000.
 None of the population or the families were below the poverty line.

 Education

-Public education in the community of Sweeney Ranch is provided by two school districts - Sweetwater County School District #1 and Sweetwater County School District #2.
+Public education in the former census-designated place of Sweeney Ranch is provided by two school districts in two different portions: Sweetwater County School District #1 and Sweetwater County School District #2.